JohnMatthews26/customer_exercise/customer_info/README.md

 ### Data Structure

-I would change the way the data is displayed for products sold by date range to allow the user to more easily manipulate the data and have a breakdown by day/week/month.
+I would change the way the data is displayed for products sold by date range to allow the user to more easily manipulate the data.